rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/atlas-auto-repair-to-wfgy-bridge-v1.md

 The bridge principle is simple:

-> if a local repair move is enough, stay in Atlas / Auto Repair.
+> if a local repair move is enough, stay in Atlas or Auto Repair
-> if the case needs encoding redesign, deeper observables, harder experiment logic, or broader structural reframing, escalate to WFGY 3.0.
+> if the case needs encoding redesign, deeper observables, harder experiment logic, or broader structural reframing, escalate to WFGY 3.0

 This principle prevents two mistakes: